The Berkeley Study Abroad application for UCEAP programs in the 2022-23 academic year is currently open.

 4. If you do not meet one or more eligibility requirements for your desired UCEAP program, you must obtain approval from the BSA Adviser to apply.

-5. If you have dependents (e.g. a spouse, children, parent) that you wish to bring on the program, first review the UCEAP Guide to Study Abroad section for Students with Dependents and the list of UCEAP programs that Limit or Restrict Dependents and/or Traveling Companions.
+5. If you have family members (e.g. a spouse, children, parent) that you wish to bring on the program, first review the I am a Student Parent page, UCEAP Guide to Study Abroad section for Students with Dependents and these Study Abroad Options for Student Parents Traveling with Family Members.
 It is highly recommended that you meet with the BSA Adviser for your UCEAP program to discuss the viability of bringing a dependent abroad.

 The application items that you upload to the UCEAP online application may be scanned using a photocopier or smartphone.
 If you are taking a photo with your phone, please ensure that your passport is lying completely flat, without other objects (such as a hand) in the image.
 It is also important that the entire image is in one document intact and no corners or numbers are cut off.
 If you are having trouble keeping your passport flat, you can place a piece of glass (such as from a picture frame) over it.
 We highly recommend using a scanning app for this, such as Genius Scan.